argoproj-labs/argocd-vault-plugin/README.md

 | AVP_AWS_REGION    | AWS Secrets Manager Region      | Only valid with `TYPE` `awssecretsmanager` |

 ### Full List of Supported Annotation
-We support two different annotations that can be used inside a kubernetes resource.
+We support several different annotations that can be used inside a kubernetes resource.
 These annotations will override any corresponding configuration set via Environment Variable or Configuration File.

 | Annotation | Description |
 | ---------- | ----------- |